andrelowky/DiffCSP-PP/README.md

 pymatgen==2022.9.21
 ```

-Also include a .env file with the following absolute paths:
+Also include a .env file in the root directory with the following absolute paths:
 ```
 export PROJECT_ROOT="<root directory of cloned repo>" export HYDRA_JOBS="<subfolder for hydra>"